Infleqtion/client-superstaq/docs/source/example_code.rst

 --------------------
 Here we show an example to create and submit a circuit through ``qiskit-superstaq``.

-First, have your API token from https://superstaq.super.tech ready.
+First, have your API token from https://superstaq.super.tech ready (see `Accessing Credentials <credentials.html>`_ for more info).
 Then, import the required packages and set your token.

 .. code-block:: python